The Early Years 1965–1972

-The Early Years 1965–1972 is a box set that details the early work of the English rock band Pink Floyd released on 11 November 2016.
+The Early Years 1965–1972 is a box set that compiles the early work of the English rock band Pink Floyd, released on 11 November 2016.
 It was released by Pink Floyd Records with distribution held by Warner Music for the UK and Europe and Sony Music for the rest of the world.

 The box set comprises seven volumes over 33 discs, including CDs, DVDs, BDs, vinyl records, plus memorabilia including photos, posters and tour programmes.
 It contains early non-album singles plus unreleased studio and live recordings.
 Although Volumes 1–6 have been available individually since 24 March 2017, Volume 7 – 1967–1972: Continu/ation, remains exclusive to the set.
 A two-CD compilation, The Early Years 1967–1972: Cre/ation, was also released.

 Due to an error, a CD edition of Pink Floyd: Live at Pompeii was also included in the box set in place of the 2016 mix of Obscured by Clouds which was placed inside the set in a cardboard wallet at the last moment.
 The standalone edition of 1972: Obfusc/ation contains both CDs as standard.

 In 2019, a number of Blu-ray discs in the set began to fail due to manufacturing defects.
 Warner Music and Pink Floyd announced a recall programme on 1 October 2019, which ran until 1 January 2020.